MuskettaMan/MazeGenerator/README.md

 - Implementing maze algorithms
 - Making use of Unity's 2D LWRP
 ## Reusable code
 For the reusable code, I made use of the Strategy Pattern.
 This pattern makes use of composition to change algorithms at run-time instead of compile-time.
+The Strategy Pattern also promotes loosely-coupled design.
+The

 ## Planning
 | | monday | tuesday | wednesday | thursday | friday |